 Make sure that you:

-For financial aid purposes, an applicant is considered independent if he/she has not been claimed on his/her parents' taxes for the past six CONSECUTIVE calendar years (2009-2014).
-If you think you are an independent student for grant purposes, please contact the Financial Aid Office well before completing the Need Access Report.
+NOTE: An applicant is considered independent if he/she has not been claimed on his/her parents' taxes for the past six CONSECUTIVE calendar years.
+If you believe you qualify for independent student status for scholarship purposes, please contact the Financial Aid Office.

-After your financial aid file is complete, your file will be reviewed by our financial aid committee.
-You will receive communication via regular mail or email, which will contain information about your financial aid.
+Once complete, your financial aid file will be reviewed by our financial aid committee.
+You will receive communication via email, which will contain information about your financial aid.

 Financial Aid Office